kirtithorat/carrierwave-crop/README.md

         <%= f.cropbox :avatar , version: :medium %>

-  Make sure you :avatar is responding to :width and :height by including this in your CarrierWave Uploader:
+  Make sure you `:avatar` is responding to `width` and `height` by including this in your CarrierWave Uploader:

         def width
           file ? ::Magick::Image::read(file.file).first.columns : 0